xyuan/ndsl-fms/docs/sphinx_doc/overview.rst

 Install Pace with different NDSL backend:

-  - Shell scripts to install NDSL on specific machines such as Gaea can be found in `examples/build_scripts/`.
+  - Shell scripts to install Pace using NDSL backend on specific machines such as Gaea can be found in `examples/build_scripts/`.

   - When cloning Pace you will need to update the repository's submodules as well: